 2. Receive medical care.
 Your employer has the right to choose who treats you.
 Go to a doctor on their list or a company physician.

-3. Document the accident.
+3. Document the accident and gather evidence.
 As soon as you can, write down any witnesses, as well as important facts such as what happened.
+Strong evidence helps support your workers’ compensation claim.

 4. Continue with all medical care.
 If you stop getting treatment early, then you can lose benefits.